rishi-raj-jain/article-recommendation-system/README.md

 ## Introduction

-Learn how to build an article recommendation system using Upstash.
+Learn how to build an article recommendation system using Upstash and OpenAI.

 ## Tech Stack + Features